nanopx/fireseeder/README.md

 There are 3 ways to configure your project:

-1. Use the CLI args
+1. Use the CLI options
 2. Use the `firestore-seeder` key in your package.json
 3. Use environment variables